 To enroll, call the Scholastic Benefits Service Center at 1-888-4MY-BENF (1-888-469-2363) or log onto https://access.scholastic.com within 31 days of the date you first become eligible for medical Plan coverage.
-If you do not enroll within 31 days, you will need to wait until the next annual Open Enrollment to make your benefit elections.
+If you do not enroll within 31 days, you will need to wait until the next annual Open Enrollment to make your benefit elections unless you experience a qualified status change event prior to Open Enrollment.